 Crop Name - Use the crop list ("Down arrow" Pick List).
-If you want to use a crop that is not listed, contact a member of the database review team from your area.
-User added crops, those that are not in the FINPACK master list, will not be included in summary reports.
+If the crop needed is not listed, contact your database leader.
+User added crops, those not in the master list, won't be included in summary reports.

-- Hay enterprises - Use one of the recommended hay crop enterprises types for the crop enterprise analysis.
+- Hay enterprises - Use one of the recommended hay crop enterprise types for the crop enterprise analysis.

-Hay, alfalfa
+o Hay, alfalfa

-Hay, mixed
+o Hay, mixed